PROFusion: Robust and Accurate Dense Reconstruction via Camera Pose Regression and Optimization: EXPERIMENT

+\textbf{Ablation study.} The key design of our system combines pose regression (PR) and randomized optimization (RO).
+To verify their effectiveness, we run experiments on FastCaMo-Synth (raw) and analyze the statistics of relative pose estimates.
+As shown in Table~\ref{tab:relpose}, PR alone lacks accuracy (higher minimum error), while RO alone lacks robustness (higher maximum error).
+Figure~\ref{fig:ablation} illustrates this trade-off: PR exhibits drift, and RO produces incorrect registration.
+Combining them achieves both robustness and accuracy.

 \textbf{Runtime statistics.} {Our experiments are conducted on a server with an Intel® Xeon® Silver 4314 CPU (2.40GHz $\times 16$) and an NVIDIA RTX 4090 GPU.} In Table~\ref{tab:runtime}, we report our running statistics for reconstructing the scene Frl\_apartment\_2 from FastCaMo-Synth (noise) benchmark.
 We use a TSDF resolution of 2cm and a grid size of $500 \times 300 \times 750$ (sufficient to cover 150 m$^2$).
 Our pose regression network takes the main GPU memory consumption, while TSDF memory usage varies with resolution and grid size.
 Across all experiments, the total GPU memory consumption of our system remains under 10GB.
 Our network is purely feed-forward, achieving inference times under 20ms.
 Our randomized optimization runs in parallel using CUDA, requiring only a few milliseconds.
-Including other processes such as frame loading and TSDF updating, our system delivers real-time performance over 30 FPS.
+Overall, our system can deliver real-time performance over 30 FPS.